scokobro/professional-identity/profIdent-draft1.md

 Some kind of equivalent of the National Council for the Training of Journalists [(NCTJ)](http://www.nctj.com/) ?

+## Broadcasting: Legal Reform ##

+Kaye suggested that one of the root problems impinging on the freedom of television news broadcasting in Japan is the structure of regulation embedded in the Broadcast Law and the _Denpa-hō_.
+It is worth looking at how this structure developed and why it poses the potential 'pressure point' Kaye points to.

 ## Non-company journalistic groups

 ### JNPEA - Nihon Shimbun Kyōkai {-}